rahmanMunna/Next-js-documentation/post-data.md

-# Making a POST Request from Client Side (React / Next.js Client Component)
+# Making a POST Request from Client Side

 This document explains **how to send data from the client side to a backend API using a POST request**, following best practices.
 All examples are based on the **Fetch API** and **form submission handling**.